How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 Along the Pedestal Rocks Trail, you see a split where you can hike on top of the ledge or go lower.
 The best part is to go to the lower section first.
 We climbed around, explored the caves and rock windows, and were just in awe of the area before heading back to our truck.
 There is so much to see.

-When you’re on the lower section of Pedestal Rocks, explore the incredible caves, natural bridges, and window rocks.
+When you’re on the lower section of Pedestal Rocks, explore the caves, natural bridges, and window rocks.
 They are awesome!

 Hiking Gear

-Hiking is better with the right gear!
+Hiking is better with the right gear.
 Below is what we are wearing hiking the Ozarks if you need some recommendations.

 Hiking Boots – Pablo and I are both obsessed with Oboz hiking shoes.

 Hiking Pants – KUHL makes great hiking pants for both men and women.
 My favorite loose-fitting pants are these.
-I prefer more loose-fitting to stay cooler in the summer.
+I prefer more looser-fitting to stay cooler in the summer.
 Pablo is wearing these pants.

 Hiking Socks – Have you tried FITS SOCKS yet?
 They are so comfortable.